+It’s easy to kayak the Chesapeake bay in Mathews County.
 Our Virginia bed and breakfast is located on a little peninsula.
 It is surrounded on three sides by water and 800 feet of waterfront.
 So what is there to do?
 Well go kayaking of course!
 We are on the western banks of the Chesapeake Bay in beautiful Mathews County Virginia.
 Mathews County has more waterfront than any other county in Virginia, and The Inn at Tabbs Creek is located literally just a few hundred yards from one of the side trails of the Mathews Maritime Heritage Trail.
-So not only can you enjoy a relaxing kayaking excursion, you can see all sorts of natural beauty as well as some the historical maritime sites of Virginia.
+Not only can you enjoy a relaxing kayaking excursion, you can see the natural beauty of some historical maritime sites of Virginia.

-Whether you rent kayaks, or bring your own, you can launch right out of our backyard and be on your way in minutes.
+Whether you use one of our Sit-On-Top Kayaks available here at the inn on a first come first served basis, or bring your own, you can launch right out of our backyard and be on your way in minutes.
 Our little inlet known as Tabbs Creek, (hence the name The Inn at Tabbs Creek), is scenic, calm and beautiful.
-For those who are new or out of practice at kayaking, it is an ideal spot to learn or relearn how to do it.
+For those who are new to kayaking, it is an ideal spot to learn or relearn how to do it.
 For those seasoned veterans, it is a great launching point to begin your kayaking adventure into the East River.

-Go South down the East River where you will run into Mobjack Bay which is an ideal spot for kayak fishing.
+Go south down the East River where you will run into the Mobjack Bay.
+This area is an ideal spot for kayak fishing.
 Keep going, and you run into the Chesapeake Bay.
 If you choose to go north up the East River, you are not too far from one of the only Tide Mills still standing in Virginia.
-This is part of Poplar Grove, the birthplace of the first female Captain in the Civil War as well as being once owned by John and Yoko Lennon.
+This is part of Poplar Grove, the birthplace of the first female Captain in the Civil War, and was also once owned by John and Yoko Ono Lennon.

 That’s right… we have a very rich and interesting history here in Mathews County!
-As you continue up the East River, keep looking out for Dolphins, Rays and Sea Turtles and then be sure to stop at Williams Wharf Landing.
-Since the time of the Revolutionary War, Williams Wharf Landing has been a major port of call for maritime activity in Virginia.
-You can get out, have a look around, enjoy a picnic lunch in the shade, and also take a timely bathroom break.
+As you continue up the East River, keep an eye out for dolphins, sea turtles, Cow-nosed String Rays and wildlife.
+Be sure to plan a stop at Williams Wharf Landing.
+Since the time of the Revolutionary War, Williams Wharf Landing has been a major port-of-call for maritime activity in Virginia.
+You can get out, have a look around, enjoy a shaded picnic lunch, and also take a timely bathroom break.